Liberal group criticizes N. Carolina Democratic AG

 RALEIGH, N.C.
 (AP) - An organization committed to ending mass incarceration in North Carolina and demanding racial equity in criminal justice called out Attorney General Josh Stein on Tuesday, saying his office has fallen short in protecting civil rights.

-The virtual news conference and open letter to Stein by the Emancipate NC presented a rare public rebuke of the recently reelected Democrat, who is considered a fellow liberal and sympathetic to concerns of racial justice advocates.
+The virtual news conference and open letter to Stein by Emancipate NC presented a rare public rebuke of the recently reelected Democrat, who is considered a fellow liberal and sympathetic to concerns of racial justice advocates.
 He’s also considered a future candidate for higher statewide office.

 Stein co-chaired a task force commissioned by Democratic Gov. Roy Cooper last year in response to the demonstrations following George Floyd’s death in police custody in Minnesota.
 The panel offered more than 100 recommendations on how to eliminating racial inequities in policing, legal procedures and prison time and declared the “criminal justice system is afflicted with longstanding systemic racism.”